 except with leave of the State Administrative Tribunal and in accordance with such order as the State Administrative Tribunal thinks fit.

-(11) Subject to subsection (12), a Conservation Order takes effect on publication of a notice in the Gazette setting out its terms, and effect shall be given to any prohibition contained in the Order in accordance with the tenor of the Order.
+(11) Subject to subsection (12), a Conservation Order takes effect on publication of a notice in the Gazette setting out its terms, and effect shall be given to any prohibition contained in the order in accordance with the tenor of the order.

 (12) A Stop Work Order which —